Homemade Strawberry Apple Pie

 - Cool.
 If you have the patience to let pies cool to room temperature, they will be less runny.1 egg, 1 tbsp heavy cream, beaten with the egg

-If you make this strawberry apple pie recipe, please leave a comment and/or share a pic.
+If you make this strawberry apple pie recipe, please leave a comment or rating here.
+Or share a pic with me on Instagram.

 Looking for other apple recipes?
 I’ve got lots of them, like these dried apple rings or strawberry applesauce!
 Because (disclosure) I was recently given two boxes of HunnyZ apples to play with by the folks at Gee Whiz.